wvannoordt/cmf/STANDARD.md

 `cmfout` can be configured to output to log files as well as the terminal, and is what `WriteLine` uses internally.
 There should be no use of `std::cout` at all, and the usage of `cmfout` should be restricted to instances where errors are thrown.

+Excessive output should be avoided, as it does not provide useful information to the user.
+Any information-rich output should be logged as a file that can be processed separately.

 ## Input Options

 CMF makes use of `PropTreeLib`, which is a script-like, JSON-like input file reader specifically designed for use in scientific computing.
 Classes such as `CartesianMesh`